BUL - Update

 FROM THE LIBRARY DIRECTOR

-the library facilities, resources, and services.
-Much of this
+development in the library facilities, resources, and services.

-growth has been made possible through the contributions of many
+Much of this growth has been made possible through the contributions

-donors.
-Our services have increased and our collections have grown
+of many donors.
+Our services have increased and our

-due to the support received through the generosity of different
+collections have grown due to the support received through the

-4600 color printer as part of a grant from the European Union.
+one laser jet 4600 color printer as part of a grant from the

-Eight of these computers are available for students’ use for
+European Union.
+Eight of these computers are available for

-Internet access and other electronic resources.
-Eight computers
+students’ use for Internet access and other electronic resources.

-have replaced old models in staff offices in order to facilitate the
+Eight computers have replaced old models in staff offices in order

-work of the staff in the preparation of the online catalog and the
+to facilitate the work of the staff in the preparation of the online

-has funded a subscription to Electronic Journals Service (EJS),
+funded a subscription to Electronic Journals Service (EJS), enhanced

-enhanced version from Ebsco International.
-The service provides
+version from Ebsco International.
+The service provides direct

 received in hard copy as well as direct viewing of table of